Pocket/extension-pocket-new-tab/README.md

 [React](https://facebook.github.io/react/) is a view library developed by Facebook to create declarative, component based UI.
 It will automatically update the UI based on the state of the application using a virtual dom.

 #### Redux
 [Redux](http://redux.js.org/) is a library used to create a predictable state container.
-It uses

 #### React-Chrome-Redux
 [React Chrome Redux](https://github.com/tshaddix/react-chrome-redux) allows us to build react/redux seamlessly with the background messaging convention in extensions.
 The background page holds the Redux store, while Popovers and Content-Scripts act as UI Components, passing actions and state updates between themselves and the background store.